chookmook29/cookbook/README.md

     - IP to 0.0.0.0
     - PORT to 5000
     - environmental variables for AWS S3 account
-    - app secret key
+    - environmental variables for app secret key
-    - MongoDB configuration
+    - MongoDB configuration variables

 To run it locally:
 - Install python 3